swapnil0709/Pretty-Palette/README.md

 5. Save your favorite colors in Library.
 6. Dark Mode support
 7. Saved color palettes are available even after browser restart
-8. The saved colors will be removed with Empty Library button.
+8. The saved colors will be removed with the Empty Library button.
-9. Copy to Clipboard by clicking on color hex.
+9. Copy to Clipboard by clicking on the color hex.

 # Website preview: